In today’s episode, we’re tackling the second key variable to financial success: intention.

 Episode #002 of Beyond Finances is all about making intentional decisions with your money and in your life.
 We explain what it takes to be intentional, how to think through financial choices both big and small, and how this whole process hinges on understanding what you value.

-Jump into the episode here, or check out detailed show notes and takeaways below:
+Jump into the episode here to learn how to be intentional with money, or check out detailed show notes and takeaways below:

 Our Favorite Shareable Moments & Takeaways